Chair, 2014-15: Robert M. Hanson, chemical informatics, computational modeling, organic chemistry

-Faculty, 2012-13: Beth R. J. Abdella, bio-organic chemistry; Douglas J. Beussman, analytical and bio-analytical chemistry, mass spectrometry, forensic science, chemical instrumentation; Keir Fogarty, biophysical chemistry; Rachel Gibbons, biochemistry and immunology; Paul Jackson, analytical and environmental chemistry, separations science, liquid and gas chromatography; Dipannita Kalyani, organic chemistry, organometallic chemistry; Laura Listenberger, biochemistry; Elodie E. Marlier, inorganic chemistry; Gary L. Miessler, inorganic chemistry, organometallic chemistry, photochemistry of transition metal complexes; Gregory W. Muth, biochemistry; Wesley A. Pearson, organic chemistry, reaction mechanisms, stereochemistry; William Roberts, organic chemistry; Jeffrey J. Schwinefus, physical and biophysical chemistry, physical chemistry of nucleic acids and macromolecules; Cassidy Terrell, biochemistry; Mary M. Walczak, chemistry education, physical and analytical chemistry, spectroscopy, electrochemistry (on leave fall semester)
+Faculty, 2014-15: Beth R. J. Abdella, bio-organic chemistry (on leave); George Anquandah, analytical chemistry; Douglas J. Beussman, analytical and bio-analytical chemistry, mass spectrometry, forensic science, chemical instrumentation; Daniel A. Everson, organic chemistry and organometallic chemistry; Keir Fogarty, biophysical chemistry; Paul Jackson, analytical and environmental chemistry, separations science, liquid and gas chromatography (on leave); Dipannita Kalyani, organic chemistry, organometallic chemistry; Laura Listenberger, biochemistry; Gary L. Miessler, inorganic chemistry, organometallic chemistry, photochemistry of transition metal complexes; Gregory W. Muth, biochemistry; Wesley A. Pearson, organic chemistry, reaction mechanisms, stereochemistry; William Roberts, organic chemistry; William Samuels, organic and analytical chemistry; Jeffrey J. Schwinefus, physical and biophysical chemistry, physical chemistry of nucleic acids and macromolecules; Mary M. Walczak, chemistry education, physical and analytical chemistry, spectroscopy, electrochemistry; Jennifer L. Wilcox, nucleic acid biochemistry

 St. Olaf traditionally graduates more chemistry majors than any other four-year college in the United States.
 The college also ranks in the top five as a source of students who obtain the Ph.D. in chemistry and related fields.
 Chemistry faculty members have a fine record of achievement in teaching and research; several have won prestigious national awards.
 Students enjoy state-of-the-art instrumentation and computers in both the laboratory and the classroom.